rojin025/mechMarket/README.md

 1. Frontend:

-- Dynamic UI built with Angular.
+- Dynamic UI built with React.
 - CRUD operations integrated with backend API.
 - Responsive design for desktop and mobile.